Skywind Filecutting Guide

 Instructions

-Once you have been assigned a card a ClickUp, you can begin filecutting.
+Once you have been assigned a card in ClickUp, you can begin filecutting.
 These instructions assume you have the filecutter's toolkit installed and configured according to Lacuna's tutorial video found at the top of this page or here.

 Setting Up